Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 **If you are looking for the PBE Quiz Engine by Tony Phillips, please visit http://pbequizengine.com/.**

-The [Pathfinder Bible Experience](http://www.pathfindersonline.org/pathfinder-bible-experience) (PBE) Quiz Engine is a Bible quiz engine specifically tailored for the [Pathfinders](http://www.pathfindersonline.org/) in the North American Division of Seventh-day Adventists.
-It can be used for a general purpose Bible quiz engine, though!
+The [Pathfinder Bible Experience](http://www.pathfindersonline.org/pathfinder-bible-experience) (PBE) Prep and Quiz Master is a Bible quiz website specifically tailored for the [Pathfinders](http://www.pathfindersonline.org/) in the North American Division of Seventh-day Adventists.
+It can be used for a general purpose Bible quiz website, though!
 It supports the following nifty features:

 * Robust and full-featured quiz setup
     * Q&A style or fill in the blank style questions